 Some care recipients might only require a visit once a day, while others may require a carer to remain with them for the entire working day.
 There is no one-size-fits-all approach when it comes to home care.

 All possibilities should be explored if you or a loved one require a carer.
-Care at home is an increasingly popular choice, especially for those who do feel ready to move into a residential care.
-The costs mean it’s almost always a better a value alternative to the care home.
+Care at home is an increasingly popular choice, especially for those who do feel ready to move into residential care.
+The costs mean it’s almost always better value than the cost of care homes.

 Home care is often referred to as companion care.
 Carers can accompany the care recipient to appointments, such as medical or dental appointments, and even to social events if required.

 Companion care can be hugely beneficial in keeping the elderly more active.
-With companion care recipients are able to continue to do the things they enjoy, but which they might not be able to take part in on their own.
+With companion care, recipients are able to continue to do the things they enjoy, but which they might not be able to take part in on their own, and keep a good quality of life.

 Carers can also ensure their medications are taken when they should be.
 Some carers will have specialist knowledge of specific conditions and will be able to provide targeted care to individuals with those conditions.